Veziik/pmake-recover/readme.md

 			-q: quick setting for my most common options without words -sA -p -g 3 -l 32

-			\n-qW: quick setting for my most common options with words -sA -p -g 3 -l 32 -w 5
+			-qW: quick setting for my most common options with words -sA -p -g 3 -l 32 -w 5

+precover : recovers padded password

-./precover <key> <save location> <length of password> : recovers padded password
+	 ./precover <key> <save location> <length of password>

-./showpass : shows password when not padded
+pshow : shows password when not padded

+	./pshow

-./push : allows user to push changes in the program to their own git repos, requires seperate repos for the program and the password files
+push.sh : allows user to push changes in the program to their own git repos, requires seperate repos for the program and the password files

+	./push.sh <optional message>

-./pull : allows user to pull the changes from their own repos, requires  seperate repos for the program and the password files
+pull.sh : allows user to pull the changes from their own repos, requires  seperate repos for the program and the password files

-all other files are used for development purposes
+	./pull.sh

+makepin.py : copy of pmake for dev purposes recoverpin.py : copy of precover for dev purposes showpass.py : copy of pshow for dev purposes words.txt : list of words, used by pmake with -w switch Makefile : makefile for version control words.py : py script to control length of words imported to pmake